Ken Yasuda (bodybuilder)

-Ken Yasuda (born May 2, 1971 in Kyoto, Japan) is a Japanese professional bodybuilder.
+Ken Yasuda (May 2, 1971 – August 6, 2023) was a Japanese professional bodybuilder.
 He was formerly a mixed martial arts head coach for the Tokyo Sabres of the International Fight League.

-Biography
+Early life

-Yasuda was born in the Japanese city of Kyoto to a family that boasts 46 generations of samurai warriors.
+Ken Yasuda was born in the Japanese city of Kyoto to a family that boasts 46 generations of samurai warriors.
 As a child Yasuda dreamed of becoming a pro baseball player, and was drafted as a pitcher by a major league team after high school.
 Yasuda chose instead to play baseball at the University of Southern California, where he developed a love of weight lifting and physical conditioning from fellow USC alum Mark McGwire.
 An injury to his pitching arm eventually forced Yasuda to abandon his dreams of pitching in the major leagues.
 Yasuda then became involved in bodybuilding.
-He resides in Los Angeles, California.